 - Too many intrusive ads or popups intervening with the user experience

 The quality of the website: If your site is unpleasant, uninviting, and technically flawed, it drives visitors to leave.
-These include slow loading page, broken links, poor design, poor navigation, low-quality content, etc.
+These include slow loading pages, broken links, poor design, poor navigation, low-quality content, etc.

-The intent of the visitor: If the site’s purpose and what the visitors are searching for do not match, they are driven away to seek other content.
+The visitor’s intent: If the site’s purpose and what visitors are searching for do not match, they are driven away to seek other content.
 This also reveals hidden problems like possible bad backlinks from referral sites and misleading headlines.

 The completion of a goal: If visitors have already obtained the information they need from other sites.